Butuan: Land Use

 The city is endowed with swamplands near its coastal area.
 These swamp areas are interconnected with the waterways joined by the Agusan River.
 Most of the swamplands are actually mangroves that served as habitat to different marine species.

 Filling material needs of the city are extracted usually from the riverbank of Taguibo River.
 Others are sourced out from promontories with special features and for special purpose.

-The fishing ground of Butuan is the Butuan Bay of which two coastal barangays are located.
+The fishing ground of Butuan is Butuan Bay of which two coastal barangays are located.
 It extends some two kilometers to the sea and joins the Bohol Sea.
 These are the barangays of Lumbocan and Masao.

 Climate

 Butuan has a tropical rainforest climate (Köppen climate classification Af).

 Demographics

 With a total population of 372,910 in the 2020 census, Butuan has an average density of 460 persons per km2, higher than the regional average density of 130 persons per km2.

+Ethnicities

+Butuan has been the home of the eponymous Butuanon people, a Visayan ethnic group, due to its history as the capital of precolonial Butuan Rajahnate.
+However, migrants from other Visayan regions started to flock to Butuan when the Spaniards arrived, making the local Butuanon population a minority in their own homeland, albeit very prominent demographic.
+Migrations to Butuan continued into the 20th century when a timber industry thrived there.
+These waves of migrants (and their native-born descendants) during these periods consist of Bicolanos, Ilocanos, Kapampangans, Pangasinans and Tagalogs from Luzon and Hiligaynons and Warays from the Visayas as well as from other parts of Mindanao, in addition to Cebuanos and native Butuanons, making Butuan a culturally diverse city up to this day.

+Languages

+Butuan today is dominated mainly by Cebuano speakers, due to the waves of migrations from Cebu and Bohol over the years, almost overrunning the indigenous Butuanon inhabitants who speak their eponymous language. and Filipino/Tagalog, the country's official languages, are used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions, with the latter, considered the national language is used as verbal communication channel among residents especially recent migrants from Luzon.

+Religion

+The dominant religion in the city is Roman Catholic Christianity with Saint Joseph is its patron saint.
+It is also the seat of the Diocese of Butuan, a suffragan of the Archdiocese of Cagayan de Oro.
+However, other Christian sectors are also present in Butuan such as Iglesia ni Cristo, Members Church of God International, United Methodist Church, Pentecostal Missionary Church of Christ (4th Watch), Jesus is Lord Church, Christ the Rock Church and the Church of Jesus Christ of Latter-day Saints.
+Being a city full of different cultures, such as Indians and Muslims, several religious groups have also opened their places of worship to the public, such as the Islamic mosques and the now-defunct Gurudwara Shri Guru Ram Das Ji Temple.